All Episodes

 Yet another story about how too much exercise is harmful.

-I have it here right in my formerly nicotine stained fingers.
+I have it here right in my formerly nicotine-stained fingers.

-Here at the Limbo Institute for Advanced Conservative Studies, the largest free education institution known to exist in the free or oppressed worlds.
+I am Rush Limbaugh, your guiding light, your bulwark, here at the Limbaugh Institute for Advanced Conservative Studies, the largest free education institution known to exist in the free or oppressed worlds.

 There are no graduates and there are no degrees.